ehalpern/sandbox/README.md

 # A Light Scala Application Framework
-Frame builds on well-designed, widely used scala (and java) libraries to provide what is, hopefully,
+Builds on well-designed, widely used scala/jvm libraries to provide what is, hopefully,
 a simple, un-intrusive framework for building pragmatic, production quality server applications.

 Much of it's simplicity is a result of opinionated choices about how to address some of the basic